infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 infinite variables, derivatives, measures, and constraints as described in their respective user guide sections.

-When the model is optimized, `t` will be transcripted (discretized) over its domain following its support points.
+When the model is optimized, `t` will be transcribed (discretized) over its domain following its support points.
 If none are specified by the user than the default amount support points are generated according to the default support generation scheme.
 In this case, equidistant supports over the interval would be added.
 Note